-Proud of its own identity and language, Catalonia is Spain's richest and most highly industrialised region, and also one of the most independent-minded.
+Proud of its own identity and language, Catalonia is one of Spain's richest and most highly industrialised regions, and also one of the most independent-minded.

 With a distinct history stretching back to the early middle ages, many Catalans think of themselves as a separate nation from the rest of Spain.

-A roughly triangular region in Spain's far north-east corner, Catalonia is separated by the Pyrenean mountains from southern France, with which it has close historical ties.
+A roughly triangular region in Spain's far north-east corner, Catalonia is separated by the Pyrenean mountains from southern France, with which it has close historical and cultural ties.

 Holiday-makers also flock to the Mediterranean beaches of the Costa Brava and Costa Daurada/Dorada, and the Pyrenees are popular with hikers, making tourism an important part of Catalonia's economy.

 The area first emerged as a distinct entity with the rise of the County of Barcelona to pre-eminence in the 11th century.
-In the 12th century, the county was incorporated into the Crown of Aragon, helping it to become a major medieval sea power.
+In the 12th century, the county was brought under the same royal rule as the neighbouring kingdom of Aragon, going on to become a major medieval sea power.

-Catalonia has been part of Spain since its genesis in the 15th century, when King Ferdinand of Aragon and Queen Isabella of Castile married and united their realms.
+Catalonia has been part of Spain since its genesis as a united state in the 15th century, when King Ferdinand of Aragon and Queen Isabella of Castile married and united their realms.

 Initially retaining its own institutions, the region was ever more tightly integrated into the Spanish state, until the 19th century ushered in a renewed sense of Catalan identity, which flowed into a campaign for political autonomy and even separatism.
-The period also saw an effort to revive Catalan, long in decline by then, as a language of literature.
+The period also saw an effort to revive Catalan as a language of literature.

 When Spain became a republic in 1931, Catalonia was soon given broad autonomy.
-During the Spanish Civil War, Catalonia was a key Republican stronghold, and the fall of Barcelona to Gen Francisco Franco's right-wing forces in 1939 marked the beginning of the end of Spanish resistance to him.
+During the Spanish Civil War, Catalonia was a key Republican stronghold, and the fall of Barcelona to Gen Francisco Franco's right-wing forces in 1939 marked the beginning of the end of republican resistance.

 The pendulum swung back with the emergence of a democratic Spain after Franco's death.
 Catalonia now has is its own parliament and executive - together known as the "Generalitat" in Catalan - with extensive autonomy.

-Until recently, few Catalans wanted full independence, but Spain's painful economic crisis has seen a surge in support for separation.
-Many Catalans believe the affluent region pays more to Madrid than it gets back, and blame much of Spain's debt crisis on the central government.
+Many Catalans believe their affluent region pays more to Madrid than it gets back, and blame much of Spain's 2008 debt crisis on the central government.